rougin/basilisk/README.md

 ├─ Checks/
 ```

-This directory contains classes that are used for validation.
-Those classes may be extended to the `Check` class of [Weasley](https://roug.in/weasley/):
+This directory contains PHP classes that are used specifically for validation.
+The said PHP classes may be extended to the `Check` class of [Weasley](https://roug.in/weasley/):

 ``` php
 namespace App\Checks;